Şah Sultan (daughter of Selim I): Biography

 In 1541, she initiated a divorce from Lütfi Pasha, due to his involvement in a disturbing incident concerning the cruel treatment of a prostitute, which involved the mutilation of her genitals as punishment.
 Historian Mustafa Ali's account highlights that when Şah objected, Lütfi insisted on persisting with such punishments for prostitutes and resorted to physically assaulting the princess when she expressed her displeasure.
 Responding to Şah's plea, Suleiman granted her the divorce she sought and relieved Lütfi Pasha of his position as grand vizier, effectively concluding his official career.
 Opting not to remarry, Şah chose to return to the royal palace, adhering to the customary residence for a princess following the dissolution of her marriage.

+According to some sources she later remarried to Merkez Efendi.
+The two had toghether had a son.
+According to the endowment records of Merkez Efendi, they had a son named Ahmed Çelebi from this marriage.

 In 1555, she endowed a tekke in Eyüp, followed in 1556, by a mosque in her name also in Eyüp.
 In 1564, she endowed a school in Fatih.

 Death

 She died in 1572 and was buried in her own mausoleum, inside her mosque in Eyüp.
 Buried beside her are her daughter, Esmehan, and granddaughters, Neslihan and Vasfihan.